XLab-Tongji/document-template/README.md

 - go to Wiki of your project repo.

-- Add three pages named Requirement Specification, Outline Design and Detailed Design.
+- add three pages named Requirement Specification, Outline Design and Detailed Design.

-- Paste the document into the corresponding page.
+- paste the document into the corresponding page.